LLNL/shroud/docs/cstatements.rst

 Fields will be expanded using the format dictionary before being used.
 If unset, then *f_module* will be used when creating the interface.
 Shroud will insert ``IMPORT`` statements instead of ``USE`` as needed.

+c_arg_decl
+^^^^^^^^^^

+A list of declarations to append to the prototype in the C wrapper.
+Defaults to *None* which will cause Shroud to generate an argument from the wrapped function's argument.
+An empty list will cause no declaration to be added.
+Functions do not add arguments by default.
+A trailing semicolon will be provided.

+.. note:: *c_arg_decl*, *i_arg_decl*, and *i_arg_names* must all
+          exist in a group and have the same number of names.

 c_arg_call
 ^^^^^^^^^^